Stéphane Le Foll

-Biography

-Early political career
+Political career

+Member of the European Parliament, 2004–2012

 Born in Le Mans, Le Foll was elected to the European Parliament for the Socialist Party, part of Party of European Socialists, in 2004.

+In parliament, Le Foll was a member of the Committee on Agriculture and Rural Development.
+From 2010 to 2012, he also served on the Special committee on the policy challenges and budgetary resources for a sustainable European Union after 2013.
+In addition to his committee assignments, he was part of the Parliament's Delegation for relations with the Palestinian Legislative Council.

+Le Foll served until 2012, when he was appointed to the Government of France.

+Minister of Agriculture, 2012–2017

-He served until 2012, when he was appointed to the Government of France.
-While he successfully stood as a candidate for the National Assembly in the 2012 legislative election, he resigned to remain Minister of Agriculture and fellow party member Sylvie Tolmont took the seat.
+Le Foll successfully stood as a candidate for the National Assembly in the 2012 legislative election, but he resigned to become Minister of Agriculture; fellow party member Sylvie Tolmont took the seat.

-Minister of Agriculture

-As Minister of Agriculture in all governments appointed by François Hollande, he was in charge of reforming the Common Agricultural Policy.
+As Minister of Agriculture in all governments appointed by François Hollande, Le Foll was in charge of reforming the Common Agricultural Policy.
 He also put an accent on "re-socialising rural territories in France".
-In 2014, he replaced Najat Vallaud-Belkacem as Government Spokesperson, holding the weekly press briefing at the Élysée Palace.
-In 2016, he became the longest-serving Minister of Agriculture since the office was established in 1836.
+In 2014, he replaced Najat Vallaud-Belkacem as government spokesperson under Prime Minister Manuel Valls, holding the weekly press briefing at the Élysée Palace.
+Notably, Le Foll unveiled in 2015 a set of financial support measures for livestock farmers whose total value his ministry put at 600 million euros ($655 million), in response to protests by meat and dairy producers facing low prices and high costs.
+In 2016, he announced a 290 million euro ($314 million) plan to help livestock farmers protesting against a slump in pork and milk prices, and poultry farmers facing a freeze in output due to the spread of bird flu.

+In 2016, Le Foll became the longest-serving Minister of Agriculture since the office was established in 1836.

-Mayor of Le Mans
+Mayor of Le Mans, 2018–present

-He was reelected to the National Assembly in 2017.
-Le Foll unsuccessfully stood for the leadership of the Socialist Party at the Aubervilliers Congress in 2018.
-After the death of Jean-Claude Boulard, Le Foll became Mayor of Le Mans.
+Le Foll was reelected to the National Assembly in 2017.
+He unsuccessfully stood for the leadership of the Socialist Party at the Aubervilliers Congress in 2018.

+After the death of Jean-Claude Boulard in 2018, Le Foll became Mayor of Le Mans.
 He was succeeded by Tolmont in Parliament, his predecessor.
+In October 2021, he lost out against Anne Hidalgo in the Socialist primary for the 2022 French presidential election.